5 Axioms Of Communication: Communicating Better at Work

 The Digital component means what we say, the literal meaning of our words.
 The Analog component refers to how we say them, issues arise when what we say sends a different message than what we show with our body language.
 We tend to believe the nonverbal message as true, that’s why it’s important to be consistent with what we say and how we say it.

-Example: our supervisor tells us we did a good job, but says it with an upset tone, you might be confused by what he/she really means because of their nonverbal communication.
+Example of axiom 4: our supervisor tells us we did a good job, but says it with an upset tone, you might be confused by what he/she really means because of their nonverbal communication.
 You might wonder were they being sarcastic, are they jealous, are they upset, and we might end up feeling like we didn’t really do a good job.

 Axiom 5: "Inter-human communication procedures are either symmetric or complementary, depending on whether the relationship of the partners is based on differences or parity."